 To address the issues mentioned above, we performed a deep analysis of existing deficiencies and designed three essential criteria for a high‑quality insight benchmark.
 Moreover, we suggest two new insight types, Evaluative and Exploratory.
 Guided by these principles, we designed a dataset construction pipeline: (1) Refine the original goal.
 (2) Verify existing questions and generate new questions.
 (3) Answer questions and generate insights.
 (4) Summarize insights.
 Through the pipeline, we constructed InsightEval, a novel benchmark comprising 1000 insights covering six types, outperforming existing benchmarks like InsightBench.
 We enforced rigorous quality controls by combining both automated checks and expert review.

-In the evaluation phase, the previous assessment only relies on a single biased evaluator while ignoring erroneous outputs and cannot recognize novel insights.
-Therefore, we adopted insight recall and insight precision measurement, and proposed a new metric called Insight $F1$ Score to comprehensively assess the agent's ability to discover insights.
-Furthermore, we introduced a novelty metric to evaluate an agent’s ability to uncover previously unannotated insights.
+In the evaluation phase, the previous assessment only relies on a single biased evaluator while ignoring erroneous outputs, and cannot recognize novel insights.
+Therefore, we adopted insight recall and insight precision measurement, and proposed a new metric called Insight $F1$ to comprehensively assess the agent's ability to discover insights.
+Furthermore, we introduced a novel metric to evaluate the ability to uncover previously unannotated insights.

-We benchmarked two agent frameworks, Pandas Agent~\cite{langchainpandas} and Agent Poirot~\cite{sahuinsightbench}.
+We benchmarked numerous baselines, including popular models and agent frameworks.
 Our results reveal that the Insight $F1$ Score can better reflect the agent's insight discovery ability, and our InsightEval dataset provides a more comprehensive and deeper assessment.

-In summary, our contributions are as follows: \begin{enumerate} \item We conduct a rigorous analysis of existing insight benchmarks and define the requirements for a high‑quality insight dataset. \item We introduce InsightEval, a new benchmark specifically designed to assess agents’ data analysis and insight discovery capabilities. \item We propose a comprehensive evaluation framework that combines Insight $F1$ metrics and novelty measurement. \item Our findings demonstrate that our InsightEval and evaluation framework can provide a comprehensive, in-depth, and accurate assessment of insight discovery capability. \end{enumerate}
+In summary, our contributions are as follows: \begin{itemize} \item We conduct a rigorous analysis of existing insight benchmarks and define the requirements for a high‑quality insight dataset. \item We introduce InsightEval, a new benchmark specifically designed to assess agents’ data analysis and insight discovery capabilities. \item We propose a comprehensive evaluation framework that combines Insight $F1$ metrics and novelty measurement. \item Our findings demonstrate that our InsightEval and evaluation framework can provide a comprehensive, in-depth, and accurate assessment of insight discovery capability. \end{itemize}